Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/README.md

 ## Roadmap

-- [ ] We are currently working on support gradient-based optimization
+- [ ] We are currently working on support for gradient-based optimization

 See the [open issues](https://github.com/Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/issues) for a full list of proposed features (and